Houston Nursing Home Abuse Lawyer

 In most cases, you have just two years to file personal injury claims related to nursing home abuse in Texas.
 This statute of limitations usually begins when the abuse or neglect was discovered or should have been reasonably discovered.
 However, your statute of limitations may be different if the nursing home is owned by a government entity like a county.

 If you do not file a claim before this statute of limitations expires, you lose your right to hold the negligent nursing facility financially accountable.
 This is why it’s crucial to begin working with an experienced nursing home abuse and medical malpractice lawyer as soon as possible to investigate and protect your claim.

 Contact Our Houston Nursing Home Abuse Lawyers for a Free Consultation

 Has your loved one been the victim of abuse in a Houston nursing home?
-Attorney Brian White & Associates, P.C. is here to help you seek justice and hold the responsible parties accountable.
+Attorney Brian White Personal Injury Lawyers is here to help you seek justice and hold the responsible parties accountable.
 We have spent decades fighting for the rights and dignity of nursing home residents and we put this experience to work for you.